Esthetician Schools in Michigan

 Required to earn a esthetics license

-Upon completing your apprenticeship, you need to pass the theory and practical esthetician exams, pay your application fees, and apply for your esthetician license.
+Upon completing your apprenticeship, you need to pass the theory and practical esthetician exams, pay your application fees, fill out a certificate of completion, and apply for your esthetician license.
 While this path might be a bit longer than attending classes, it may be more convenient and affordable for some students.

 Michigan Esthetician Licensing Requirements